davidheineman/acl-search/README.md

 brew install mysql
 ```

-### (Optional) Parse & Index the Anthology
+**(Optional) Parse & Index the Anthology**

-Feel free to skip, since the parsed/indexed anthology is contained in this repo.
+Feel free to skip, since the parsed/indexed anthology can be downloaded above.
+To see the compiled index, please visit [huggingface.co/davidheineman/colbert-acl](https://huggingface.co/davidheineman/colbert-acl)

 ```sh
 # get up-to-date abstracts in bibtex